thgcode/snippetsForNVDA/README.tpl.md

     If there is data on the selected memory slot, it will be overwritten with your selected text, otherwise it will be copied to that slot.

+* Press NVDA+CONTROL+SHIFT+numeric keys once  to hear the content of this memory slot.

-* Press NVDA+CONTROL+SHIFT+numeric keys to paste the content of this memory slot to the running application."""),
+* Press NVDA+CONTROL+SHIFT+numeric keys twice in a row to paste the content of this memory slot to the running application."""),

 # Contributing and translating